Nakakiyo092/edr-data-reader/README.md

 # EDR Data Reader
-Python script to retreive EDR data according to the Chinese standard GB39732-2020.
+Python script to retreive EDR data via CAN bus according to the Chinese standard GB39732-2020.

 ## Requirements
 - Python 3